 At Airrosti, we use Kinesiology Tape, or K-Tape, at the end of treatment.
 Our goal is to maximize results for quick, pain-free recovery.
 After conducting a thorough evaluation and manual treatment of the injury, our providers often use K-Tape as a final step to help get you on the fast track to recovery.

 How K-Tape Works

-K-Tape stabilizes joints and supports the treated area to decrease pain and swelling.
-The tape lifts the skin slightly so that pressure is decreased around the body’s pain receptors.
+K-Tape stabilizes joints and supports the treated area to help decrease pain and swelling.
+The tape lifts the skin slightly so that pressure is reduced around the body’s pain receptors.
 By slightly lifting the skin, the tape also allows increased lymphatic absorption of excess fluid which reduces bruising.
-The elastic quality of the K-Tape supports the muscles like a second skin, which helps the muscles contract back to resting position.
+The elastic quality of the K-Tape supports the muscles like a second skin, which helps the muscles contract back to the resting position.

 How to Remove K-Tape

 Whatever you do, take your time.
 Don’t get frustrated and try to rip the K-Tape off like a band-aid.
-It will hurt, a lot.

 Communicate Your Progress

 If you ever have any questions regarding your K-Tape, don’t hesitate to contact your Airrosti Provider.
 If you have any adverse reactions to the tape such as itching, allergic reaction, hyperpigmentation, or blistering, remove the tape immediately and let your provider know what happened at your next appointment.
 Also, remember to keep open communication with your provider about your progress to ensure the best care.
 They can assess your progress and help adjust your recovery plan to keep you moving forward.